-11 And Jesus stood before the governor: and the governor asked him, saying, Art thou the King of the Jews?
-And Jesus said unto him, Thou sayest.

-12 And when he was accused of the chief priests and elders, he answered nothing.

-13 Then said Pilate unto him, Hearest thou not how many things they witness against thee?

-14 And he answered him to never a word; insomuch that the governor marvelled greatly.

-Now at that feast the governor was wont to release unto the people a prisoner, whom they would.

-16 And they had then a notable prisoner, called Barabbas.

-17 Therefore when they were gathered together, Pilate said unto them, Whom will ye that I release unto you?
-Barabbas, or Jesus which is called Christ?

-18 For he knew that for envy they had delivered him.

-19 When he was set down on the judgment seat, his wife sent unto him, saying, Have thou nothing to do with that just man: for I have suffered many things this day in a dream because of him.

-20 But the chief priests and elders persuaded the multitude that they should ask Barabbas, and destroy Jesus.

-21 The governor answered and said unto them, Whether of the twain will ye that I release unto you?
-They said, Barabbas.

-furnished him, Judas said, "Hail, Master," and kissed Jesus.

-The First Trial

-Although it was yet night the scribes and elders were assembled to determine how Jesus might be put to death.
-These men, no doubt, constituted a quorum of the council, or Sanhedrin, which was the high court of the Jews.
-It was unlawful for the council to meet at night, but here they were, sitting in judgment of the Man against Whom they had conspired.
-The fact that they were prejudiced against Christ was sufficient to disqualify them from acting as judges to try Him.
+- 11 And Jesus stood before the governor: and the governor asked him, saying, Art thou the King of the Jews?
+And Jesus said unto him, Thou sayest. - 12 And when he was accused of the chief priests and elders, he answered nothing. - 13 Then said Pilate unto him, Hearest thou not how many things they witness against thee? - 14 And he answered him to never a word; insomuch that the governor marvelled greatly. - 15 Now at that feast the governor was wont to release unto the people a prisoner, whom they would. - 16 And they had then a notable prisoner, called Barabbas. - 17 Therefore when they were gathered together, Pilate said unto them, Whom will ye that I release unto you?
+Barabbas, or Jesus which is called Christ? - 18 For he knew that for envy they had delivered him. - 19 When he was set down on the judgment seat, his wife sent unto him, saying, Have thou nothing to do with that just man: for I have suffered many things this day in a dream because of him. - 20 But the chief priests and elders persuaded the multitude that they should ask Barabbas, and destroy Jesus. - 21 The governor answered and said unto them, Whether of the twain will ye that I release unto you?
+They said, Barabbas. - 22 Pilate saith unto them, What shall I do then with Jesus which is from acting as judges to try Him.
 Nearly everything the council did to try Jesus was contrary to the traditions they were supposed to uphold.

 False witnesses were sought whereby they might bring accusation against Jesus before the court, but it was difficult to find two who agreed.
 "At the last came two false witnesses, And said, This fellow said, I am able to destroy the temple of God, and to build it in three days" (Matthew 26: 60, 61).
 "But neither so did their witness agree together" (Mark 14:59).
-Inasmuch as these two did not entirely agree, their testimony was of no value according to the Law.
+In as much as these two did not entirely agree, their testimony was of no value according to the Law.
 "At the mouth of two witnesses, or three witnesses, shall he that is worthy of death be put to death; but at the mouth of one witness he shall not be put to death" (Deuteronomy 17:6).

-Jesus heard these witnesses bring false accusations against Him, but He never uttered a word in His own defense.
+Jesus heard these witnesses bring false accusations against Him, but He never uttered a word in His own defence.
 "He was oppressed, and he was afflicted, yet he opened not his mouth: he is brought as a lamb to the slaughter, and as a sheep before her shearers is dumb, so he openeth not his mouth" (Isaiah 53:7).

 The rules of the Sanhedrin prohibited any member from acting as accuser.
-But it was with the finger of accusation that their leader, the high priest, said, "I adjure thee by the living God, that thou tell us whether thou be the Christ, the Son of God" (Matthew 26:63) Being thus put under oath Christ broke His silence and replied, "Thou hast said."
+But it was with the finger of accusation that their leader, the high priest, said, "I adjure thee by the living God, that thou tell us whether thou be the Christ, the Son of God" (Matthew 26:63).
+Being thus put under oath Christ broke His silence and replied, "Thou hast said."
 Jesus' answer given in Mark was, "I am."
 It was illegal for any man to be incriminated by his own testimony.
 By forcing Jesus under oath to answer this question they were compelling Him to testify, that they might incriminate Him.